HallowedSpace/NationStates-Challenger/README.md

 # IMPORTANT PLEASE READ!
-This script does not conform to rules of NationStates and it will get you banned from the challenge mini-game if you use it
+This script does not conform to rules of NationStates and it may get you banned from the challenge mini-game if you use it

 I am not responsible for your actions with this script, you are.